Skip to main content

 FutureOr<void> call(PresentumStateTransition transition) async {

-for (final change in transition.diff.activated) {
+for (final item in transition.diff.itemsActivated) {

-if (change.item.metadata['type'] == 'product_promo') {
+if (item.metadata['type'] == 'product_promo') {

-final productId = change.item.metadata['product_id'] as String;
+final productId = item.metadata['product_id'] as String;

 await dataService.prefetchProductDetails(productId);